basileMarchand/basictools-frozen/docs/Admin.rst

 ######################

 BasicTools comes with two ways of executing the automated tests.
+Remember that if not all de optional dependencies are installed some tests will fail.
 First, pytest [#pytestdoc]_ by simply executing in root directory of the library:

 .. code-block::

     pytest

-A file ``conftest.py`` present at the root of the repository is responsible of the pytest configuration.
+A files ``conftest.py``  and ``pytest.ini`` present at the root of the repository is responsible of the pytest configuration.

 Second, a simple in-house tool: every module must have a function called ``CheckIntegrity`` that takes no argument and returns the string ``"ok"`` if and only if the test was successful.